kyletolle/the-mechanism-collection/index.md

 What else can we expect but for Her to assert Herself?
 To punish the transgressors - us, the lecherous Animate.
 To Reclaim what is Hers.
-She will spit the Song from Her mouth, and our ashes shall stir in the wind as She shakes off our carcasses.
+She will spit the Song from Her mouth, and shake off our carcasses - our ashes stirring in the wind.

 ---

 It began with the worms.
 Tunneling and devouring the surface of the world.
-Other creatures soon learned this tactic and delved deeper yet.
+Others then learned this tactic and delved deeper yet.
 They marred and further perverted the All...
 Causing an itch throughout the Inanimate.
 But all creatures creep across this Earth and are to Her pests, which scurry and burrow.
 We grow more energetic each day, and draw Her ire more acutely.

 The tossing of the fitful sleeper is already evidence She rouses.
 Do not the